Los Angeles pass and card

 Of course, even on non-consecutive days: you see them whenever you want, within 30 days.

-List prices for the Los Angeles Explorer Pass are as follows:
+The prices for the Los Angeles Essentials Pass are as follows:

 A child is defined as 3 to 12 years old.

-Check for yourself by clicking on the button below.
+The official website occasionally offers discounts or special promotions.
+Check it out for yourself by clicking the button below.

-You can enjoy an additional 5% discount on your purchase.
+You can enjoy a 5% discount on your purchase.

-Just use the discount code PTCODE5-dedicated to readers of this site-to be applied during purchase in the "Enter promo code" field, which will discount the prices already on offer by an additional 5%.
+Simply use the discount code PTCODE5 —exclusively for readers of this site—during checkout in the “Enter promo code” field, which will apply an additional 5% discount to the already discounted prices.

 Economically it already pays off from the visit of the second attraction.

-Let's do a practical math here as well.
+Let’s do a quick calculation here as well.

-Since 6 of the most expensive attractions in Los Angeles are not included in the Explorer Pass catalog, we estimate the average cost of one attraction at $50.
+Since 6 of the most expensive attractions in Los Angeles are not included in the Essentials Pass catalog, we estimate the average cost of an attraction to be $40.

-With two attractions visited, we would pay about $100 in admission fees.
+With three attractions visited, we would pay about $120 in admission tickets.

 As a type of pass, however, it has characteristics that make it attractive in the following cases: